How to Join Us

 Over 80% of GSA schools have students who routinely represent their region or county in their chosen sport and a sizeable proportion of these compete at international level.
 Children with the talent and dedication to excel are encouraged; some schools, like Bolton School, even have special support programmes to help them manage their studies alongside their training (GSA).

-Pupils from independent schools are over-represented in the country's professional elites: 70% of High Court Judges, 54% of leading journalists, 52% of Senior Bankers, 51% of Medics, 50% of Cabinet Ministers and 32% of MPs (Sutton Trust).
+Pupils from independent schools are over-represented in the country's professional elites: 74% of High Court Judges, 51% of leading journalists, 52% of Senior Bankers, 61% of Medics, 50% of Cabinet Ministers and 32% of MPs (Sutton Trust and BBC News).

 The quality of personal statements may affect students' chances of being admitted to a leading university: a study of students with identical A-Level grades showed 70% of applicants from Independent schools were admitted compared to 50% of applicants from comprehensives and 6th form colleges (Sutton Trust).

-One in five students attending the UK's top ten universities come from HMC schools (HMC).
+One in four students attending the UK's top ten universities come from HMC schools (HMC).

 94% of sixth formers in independent girls’ schools go on to higher education and 92.5% to university.
 This is the highest university transition rate in the independent schools sector (GSA).